 Is it really possible to have too much of a good thing?
 Take my own “good things” list as an example.
-I really enjoy eating popcorn at the movies, lying on the beach, and taking my kids to ballgames.
+I really enjoy taking my kids to ballgames, eating popcorn at the movies, and lying on the beach.
 Good things, yes, but only in moderation.
 If left unchecked, I might become broke, obese, and badly sunburned.

 For millions of people with diabetes, insulin and oral medicines that stimulate the pancreas to release more of its own insulin are good things.
 Without them, blood glucose levels would become wildly out of control.
 But when taken in too great a quantity, they can produce the opposite extreme: low blood glucose, or hypoglycemia.

 Physicians usually advise people to avoid blood glucose levels below 60 or 70 mg/dl (it varies depending on which book you read and where your health-care provider studied).
 At this low level, many of the body’s key organs, especially the brain and nervous system, become deprived of the fuel they need to function properly.

 Hypoglycemia presents a serious threat to a person’s physical, intellectual, and emotional well-being.
 It has been called the “greatest limiting factor” in diabetes management.
 Were it not for the risk of hypoglycemia, a person with diabetes could simply load up on insulin or pancreas-stimulating medicines to keep his blood glucose level from ever rising too high.
 Unfortunately, hypoglycemia does exist, and it creates a number of problems.

 First and foremost is the risk to one’s personal safety.
 The brain is one of the first organs to be affected by low blood glucose.
 When the brain receives inadequate fuel, confusion and poor decision-making often result.
 This can easily lead to life-threatening accidents, loss of consciousness, coma, and possibly even death if left untreated for too long.